vikm2o/backend-test/README.md

 	  Product name
 	  Product price
 	  Product quantity
-	  Product Image (You can use image link or use any third-party image hosting provider)
+	  Product Image (You can use an image link or use any third-party image hosting provider)
 - A Detail Page

-		In addition to the above details also has product description
+		In addition to the above details, it also has a product description
 - A Product Add Page

 ## Backend
-- GET /products Route which lists all products
+- GET /products Route, which lists all products
-- GET /producs/id Route which list product details
+- GET /products/id Route, which lists product details
 - PUT /products Route to add a product

 ## Autehtication